jncraton/c-calc/readme.md

 Assignment
 ----------

-This program is missing the implementation for the `get_result` function as well as a few key portions of the `main` function.
+This program is missing the implementation for the `get_result` function.
 Complete the program so that it runs as desribed above.
+Note that you may not use the `-` operator directly in `get_result`.
+Get result must call `subtract`, and subtract must implement subtraction without directly using the `-` operator.